Sri Lanka polls: Anura Dissanayake falls short of 50% votes for outright win

 Any candidate has to cross the 50-per cent margin to be declared a winner.
 A failure would lead to officials counting the second and third preference votes of all other candidates except the two who finish on top.

-Outgoing foreign minister Ali Sabry was among the first to congratulate Dissanayake.
+Outgoing foreign minister Ali Sabry was among the first to do so.

 He said although he heavily campaigned for Wickremasinghe, “the people of Sri Lanka have made their decision, and I fully respect their mandate for Anura Kumara Dissanayake”.

 “I extend my sincere congratulations to Dissanayake and his team.
-Leading a country is no easy task, and I genuinely hope that their leadership brings Sri Lanka the peace, prosperity and stability it so deeply deserves.”
+Leading a country is no easy task, and I genuinely hope that their leadership brings Sri Lanka the peace, prosperity and stability it so deeply deserves,” he said.

-SJB MP and Premadasa backer Harsha De Silva “It is now clear Dissanayake will be the new president.
-In the spirit of democracy and goodwill, I called and wished my friend the best in the arduous road ahead."
+Premadasa-backer and MP Harsha De Silva said, “It is now clear that Dissanayake will be the new president.
+In the spirit of democracy and goodwill, I called and wished my friend the best in the arduous road ahead.”

 Tamil MP MA Sumanthiran, who had asked Tamils to vote for Premadasa, chipped in: “Congratulations (Dissanayake) for an impressive win, achieved without recourse to racial or religious chauvinism.”

-Although Dissanayake heads a coalition called the National People’s Alliance, his real strength lies in the well-oiled outfit he heads: the JVP, one of the youngest Marxist parties in Asia.
+Although Dissanayake heads the National People’s Alliance, his real strength lies in the well-oiled outfit he heads: the JVP, one of the youngest Marxist parties in Asia.

-The JVP lead two armed insurrections in 1971 and 1988-89 to capture power but failed on both occasions.
+The JVP unleashed two-armed insurrections in Sri Lanka in 1971 and 1988-89 to capture power but failed.
 The resultant bloodbath left tens of thousands of people dead on both sides.

 Ever since it embraced parliamentary democracy in the 1990s, the JVP has moved away from the politics of the gun.
 But it remained a party on the fringe of national politics until two years ago.